ARTICLE V. GENERAL REQUIREMENTS FOR THE MASTER'S DEGREE

 The final examination shall be open to members of the faculties of the University, and to other persons who may be invited by the candidate's major department and by the candidate.

-A candidate who fails such an examination on the first try may sit for a second examination, provided that the second examination not be administered earlier than two months from the date of the first examination.
+A candidate who fails such an examination on the first try may sit for a second examination.
+Once an examination has started, it is considered an attempt.
+The second examination cannot be administered earlier than two months from the date of the first examination.
 Failure on the second examination will result in dismissal from the Graduate School.